Pink dress of Marilyn Monroe: Design

 Monroe was originally going to wear a pair of black opera gloves with black Salvatore Ferragamo pumps but Travilla decided to change the colour of the gloves and shoes to match the gown.
+Travilla created this sketch after the original all-pink sketch to show what he had first considered.

 The dress is constructed of shocking pink peau d'ange silk fabric, lined with black silk/satin, and was designed by William Travilla.
 The floor-length gown is strapless and features a straight neckline.
 The scene that features the dress is heavily choreographed, so a slit in the back of the dress was added to allow for movement.
 The dress also has a large "bow" on the back, which is part of the dress construction, not added on as a separate piece.
 The bow is lined with black satin and is pleated in back on one side of the gown and folded over and attached to the other section.

 The outfit also features two-tone opera gloves.
 The gloves were mostly made of the same shocking pink peau d'ange fabric, whereas the palm section of was made of a lighter shade of pink suede.

 The jewels Monroe wore were costume and not authentic diamonds.
+They were designed by Joan Castle Joseff of Joseff of Hollywood.